camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 - signed OTA delivery and diagnostics;
 - remote display capture and input on a trusted local network.

-Browser calibration and storage tools remain incremental product backlog.
+Browser calibration is implemented against the same persisted source profiles used by LVGL.
 Data export and synchronization between devices remain future work.

 Mesh networking is a future architectural option, not a near-term dependency;
 the first network contract should work over ordinary Wi-Fi AP/station mode.